swagtop/bevy-flake/docs/details.md

    cannot do properly yet, such as setting up the Window icon, or easily making a MacOS `.app` directory.

-3. Move the Windows SDK and CRT usage to the built in `pkgs.windows.sdk`.

 If you manage to configure any of this stuff yourself, please open a pull request!